 A meta description is the snippet of information below the link of a search result.
 Its purpose is to describe the contents of the page to the searcher.
 The end goal is to convince and persuade the searcher to click through to your website.
 Any words that match the search term are bolded in the description.

 4) Make Use of Heading Tags

 Heading tags, as their name suggests, are used to differentiate the heading of a page from the rest of the content.
 These tags are also known to webmasters as HTML header tags, head tags, heading tags and SEO header tags.
 The most important heading tag is the h1 tag and least important is the h6 tag.

 5) Keyword Rich Alt Text

-It is a simple bit of HTML code that essentially describes an image that appears on a web page so that the user still knows what the image represents if they are visually impaired or if the picture simply doesn’t display correctly.
+It is a simple bit of HTML code that essentially describes and optimize an image that appears on a web page so that the user still knows what the image represents if they are visually impaired or if the picture simply doesn’t display correctly.